Cryotherapy for early prostate cancer

 What is cryotherapy treatment?

-Unfortunately, this treatment is not routinely available in all NHS hospitals.
-It is important to talk to your specialist doctor and nurse first to find out if a treatment is available in your area.
-Usually you can only have cryotherapy on the NHS as part of a clinical trial.
+Cryotherapy is not routinely available in all NHS hospitals.
+It is important to talk to your urologist and specialist nurse first to find out whether a treatment is available in your area.
+Usually, you can only have cryotherapy on the NHS as part of a clinical trial.
+Some private clinics also offer these treatments.

-Some private clinics also offer cryotherapy.
-This treatment is not suitable for everyone.
+These treatments are not suitable for everyone.
 It depends on where the cancer is in the prostate, and the risk group of the cancer.
 Your doctor can explain more about this.

 When is cryotherapy used?